 A rich mixture is an imbalance Air to fuel ratio.
 The most ideal ratio for a gasoline engine is 14.7:1.
 For every gram of fuel, you need 14.7 grams of air.

 With too much Fuel, what happens is your having incomplete combustion leaving traces of fuel in the combustion chamber which will create secondary combustions known as Backfire.

-A faulty carburetor is the most common cause of Improper Air fuel mixture.
+A faulty carburetor is the most common cause of an Improper Air-fuel mixture.